suyogkad/UHSS-Backend/readme.md

 - Roshan Gautam
 - Suyog Kadariya

-Special thanks to [PrasannaTandukar](https://github.com/PrasannaTandukar) for their contributions to the frontend part of the project.
+Special thanks to [PrasannaTandukar](https://github.com/PrasannaTandukar) for his contributions to the frontend part of the project.